1234 19th Street Northwest Suite 604 Washington, DC 20036

 Schedule Regular Dental Visits

-Routine dental check-ups are essential for anyone with a dental bridge.
-During these visits, your dentist can assess the health of your gums and supporting teeth, check for any signs of decay or damage, and ensure that the bridge remains secure and properly fitted.
-Professional cleanings are also important, as they remove plaque and tartar that regular brushing and flossing might miss.
+Professional cleanings are also important because they remove plaque and tartar that you might miss when you brush and floss.
 These appointments are a chance to catch potential issues early, such as gum recession or signs of infection, before they become more serious.
-Your dentist might also recommend specialized cleaning tools or techniques tailored to your specific bridge type.
+Dr. Banks might also recommend specialized cleaning tools or techniques tailored to your specific bridge type.

 Be Aware of Any Changes

 Pay attention to how your bridge feels in your mouth.
 If you notice any changes, such as looseness, discomfort, or sensitivity, it’s important to contact your dentist promptly.
 These could be signs that the bridge has shifted or that the underlying teeth are experiencing issues.
-Ignoring these warning signs can lead to more serious problems, such as decay, infection, or the need for bridge replacement.
-Additionally, if you have chronic bad breath or a persistent bad taste in your mouth, it might be a sign that bacteria are accumulating around or beneath the bridge.
-Again, this is something your dentist should evaluate.

 Adopt a Gentle Yet Consistent Routine

-After receiving a dental bridge, your mouth may feel different at first, and you might be tempted to avoid using the area.
-However, it’s important to use your bridge as you would your natural teeth to keep the surrounding structures strong and functional.
+Your mouth may feel different at first after you get your bridge, and you might be tempted to avoid using the area.
+But you want to use your bridge as you would your natural teeth to keep the surrounding structures strong and functional.
 At the same time, be gentle and consistent with your care routine.
-Over time, this can help your mouth adjust and make the bridge feel like a natural part of your smile.

 Dental Bridge Care in Washington, DC